 Anglia Ruskin University endeavours to conduct its business in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) and with the guidance to institutions of higher education which has been provided by the Committee of University Chairmen in its 'Guide for Members of Governing Bodies of Universities and Colleges in England, Wales and Northern Ireland'.

 The reports and accounts of exempt charities should clearly set out the voluntary funds they hold and how the charity uses them and the same level of information about exempt charities as is required of registered charities should be made accessible on or via the Charities Commission website.

 View Anglia Ruskin University's current financial statements along with those of previous years.
 Queries relating to the financial statements should be addressed in the first instance to the Director of Finance.

 The legal name and primary address of our University are:

 Preferred name: Anglia Ruskin University

 Anglia Ruskin University operates from three main campuses in Cambridge, Chelmsford and Peterborough.
 We also have a number of partner colleges.
-Anglia Ruskin has five faculties: the Faculty of Arts, Law and Social Sciences; the Faculty of Health, Social Care and Education; the Faculty of Medical Science; the Faculty of Science and Technology; and Lord Ashcroft International Business School.
+Anglia Ruskin has five faculties: the Faculty of Arts, Law & Social Sciences; the Faculty of Health, Social Care & Education; the Faculty of Medical Science; the Faculty of Science & Technology; and Lord Ashcroft International Business School.